 The Silversea ship provided lodging for the NBA players (USA's men and women basketball teams), along with their families and friends.
 It was booked with passenger capacity 296.

-The reason for chartering cruise vessels as hotels was security.
+The reasons for chartering cruise vessels as hotels were security.
 The anchored ships' location (Port Rio's Pier Maua) was not disclosed during the games.

 On March 9, 2016, a male passenger committed suicide by jumping intentionally from the ship’s Sports Deck 18 (basketball court area) and landing on Promenade Deck 8 (waterfront aft).

 On September 16, 2015, a 60-year-old male passenger died (initially reported drowned) during NCL-sponsored shore excursion in Tortola (BVI).
-However, autopsy showed the man (John Joseph Russo, of US origin) died of a broken neck after diving headfirst from the tour boat.
-He was traveling together with his girlfriend (Jill Pires, aged 59) and both participated in a guided snorkeling tour at Frenchmans Cay Resort (West End Tortola).
+However, the autopsy showed the man (John Joseph Russo, of US origin) died of a broken neck after diving headfirst from the tour boat.
+He was travelling together with his girlfriend (Jill Pires, aged 59) and both participated in a guided snorkelling tour at Frenchmans Cay Resort (West End Tortola).
 The boat’s crew and fellow tourists searched for ~45 min before the body resurfaced.

 The incident occurred at ~11:30 am, while the NCL ship was docked in Tortola on 7-day Eastern Caribbean cruise (itinerary Sept 12-19) from homeport Miami, with call ports Charlotte Amalie (St Thomas USVI), Tortola, Nassau (Bahamas).

-On September 4, 2015, due to a medical emergency, the ship arrived early in call port Nassau Bahamas, where a female passenger was disembarked and ambulanced to a hospital.
+On September 4, 2015, due to a medical emergency, the ship arrived early in call port Nassau Bahamas, where a female passenger was disembarked and transported by an ambulance to a hospital.
 The incident occurred on 7-day Eastern Caribbean cruise (itinerary Aug 29 – Sept 5) from homeport Miami, with call ports Charlotte Amalie (St Thomas), Roadtown (Tortola BVI) and Nassau.

 On February 16, 2015, a 13-year-old male passenger was medevaced via USCG helicopter and transported to Centro Medico hospital in San Juan Puerto Rico.
 The incident occurred en-route from Miami to St Maarten.
-A MH-65 Dolphin helicopter flew to the NCL ship and airlifted/hoisted the boy, his mother and a crew doctor.
+An MH-65 Dolphin helicopter flew to the NCL ship and airlifted/hoisted the boy, his mother and a crew doctor.